aptdnfapt/tmuxai/docs/TmuxAI_Technical_Architecture.md

    - AI client passes the response back to the manager

 3. **Response → Action**:
-   - Manager parses the AI response
+   - The `Manager` parses the AI response, extracting commands and other actions.
-   - Manager extracts commands, keystrokes, and other actions
-   - Manager validates the response against guidelines
-   - Manager executes the actions in tmux panes
+   - It executes the actions in the appropriate tmux panes.
-   - Manager captures new context from tmux panes
-   - Manager continues the conversation with the AI
+   - On the next user input, the data flow starts again from step 1, capturing the new state resulting from the AI's actions.

 ## Key Interfaces